Aird of Sleat

 Aird of Sleat (Àird Shlèite) is a village on the Isle of Skye in Scotland.
-It is at the southern end of the Sleat peninsula, 4 mi southeast of Ardvasar and Armadale, at the end of a minor road.
+It is located at the southern end of the Sleat peninsula, 4 mi southeast of Ardvasar and Armadale, at the end of a minor road.

 Lying 2 mi from Point of Sleat, it is the southernmost settlement on Skye.
 A track leads from the village to the Point of Sleat Lighthouse.

+A local legend tells of an outbreak of lycanthropy amongst a group of crofters in 1813.
+The famous surgeon James Syme wrote about the case in his journal.

-The village is home to the Aird Old Church which is now converted into an art gallery.
+The village is home to the Aird Old Church, which was converted into an art gallery.